How to Tell If Your Dog Is a Hugger—Or Not

 His results have been met with mixed reception.

 Coren’s suggestion that it is not a good idea to hug dogs has many pet professionals nodding their heads in agreement, but some have also objected to it.
 Most of the objections are from people saying that their dogs love being hugged.
-Over the years, I have had countless clients—in private consultations and in classes—who swear that their dogs do like being hugged.
+Over the years, I have had countless clients — in private consultations and in classes — who swear that their dogs do like being hugged.
 However, whenever they embraced their dog to demonstrate, I identified signs of stress.
 It’s very common for people, especially children, to be bit while hugging a dog, unaware of the stress signals.

 When hugged, most dogs show visible signs of anxiety and discomfort.
 Some tolerate it, but I would at best call their reactions neutral.
 Rarely will I encounter a dog that doesn’t mind (or has just learned to stop reacting).
 Either way, I do not see dogs who are convincingly happy about it.
-So, my personal experience is generally in line with what Coren found in his research, though he did see more dogs who were comfortable with hugging than I have.
+My personal experience is generally in line with what Coren found in his research, though he did see more dogs who were comfortable with hugging than I have.

 Very few dogs like hugs, but there are exceptions.

 Coren’s finding that a minority of dogs were comfortable with hugs will be reassuring to many pet parents who are confident that their dogs love being hugged.
-But, I would encourage anyone who feels that their dogs fit into this category to make an effort to be sure.
-Observe your dog carefully during a hug to check for signs of anxiety, stress, or discomfort.
+I would encourage anyone who feels that their dogs fit into this category to make an effort to be sure.
+Observe your dog carefully during a hug to check for signs of anxietyopens in a new tab, stress, or discomfort.

 Feeling like your dog is the exception is comparable to the well-known fact that most people think that they are above-average drivers.
 Similarly, many parents believe that they are in that rare minority of people who do not regularly embarrass their teenagers.
 Obviously, there are exceptions to any rule, but most people (and dogs) can’t be the exception.
-This phenomenon is called the “better than average” effect.
+This phenomenon is called the “better-than-average” effect.

 That said, there are exceptions.
 It depends on the individual dog, who is doing the hugging, the situation, and how the dog is being hugged.
 If you hug a behaviorally healthy, non-aggressive dog and then offer them a piece of chicken and do that repeatedly (by which I mean hundreds of times), you are likely to teach them to be happy about hugs.